 According to Dr Pandit, Member of Maharashtra’s COVID-19 task force, the virus has not entered India as yet (not that we know of).
 But, there has been a rapid spread in countries like Denmark, Belgium, the Netherlands and Australia, as reported by the World Health Organisation (WHO).
 A similar but separate variant has also been identified in South Africa.

 Taking precautionary measures, the Indian government early this week suspended flights from the United Kingdom until the end of the year over fears of the new strain.
 Apart from that several states have started taking steps to prevent the spread.
-Maharashtra has imposed an 11 pm-6 am curfew in major cities until January 5 2021, and mandates 14 days of institutional quarantine for all travellers arriving from Europe and the Middle East without a COVID19 negative report (done within 72hrs of travel).
+Maharashtra has imposed an 11 pm-6 am curfew in major cities until January 5 2021 and mandates 14 days of institutional quarantine for all travellers arriving from Europe and the Middle East without a COVID-19 negative report (done within 72hrs of travel).

-With regards to the recent flights to Mumbai and Delhi, which have arrived from the UK on 23.12.2020 and 22.12.2020, all passengers have been taken to institutional quarantine in fear that they may be infected by the new strain.
+With regards to the recent flights to Mumbai and Delhi, which has arrived from the UK on 23.12.2020 and 22.12.2020, all passengers have been taken to institutional quarantine in fear that they may be infected by the new strain.